-The Union shall be permitted to conduct its orientation of up to one hour as part of a paid informational meeting for new Individual Providers without charge to pay or leave time.
+The Union shall be permitted to conduct its orientation as part of an informational meeting for new Individual Providers.
 The Individual Providers' participation in such meeting shall be voluntary.

 Section 6.
 Bulletin Boards

 The Union shall be allowed to provide and maintain a reasonably sized bulletin board at each Rehabilitation Services Field Office.
 Items posted shall not be political, partisan or defamatory in nature.